-4 Key Factors to Create a Sales Training Program That Delivers Results
+4 Key Factors for Developing a Sales Training Program

 When companies experience sales challenges, they often view sales training as the solution.
 While training can impact sales performance, there are many challenges that go well beyond training.
 These include not hiring the right salespeople, an out-of-date or overpriced offering, or ineffective sales leadership.